 Delta tables are a way of storing data in tables, while Delta Live Tables enable you to explain the flow of data across these tables explicitly.
 Delta Live Tables is an explicit framework that can manage multiple delta tables by building them and keeping them updated.
 In essence, Delta Tables is an architecture of data tables.
 On the other hand, Delta Live Tables is a framework of data pipelines.

-Delta Live Table (DLT) is a framework that can be used for building reliable, maintainable, and testable data processing pipelines on Delta Lake.
-It simplifies ETL Development, automatic data testing, and deep visibility for monitoring as well as recovery of pipeline operation.
-To create a Databricks Delta Table, one can use an existing Apache Spark SQL code and change the written format from parquet, CSV, or JSON to Delta.
+Delta Live Table (DLT) is a framework used for building reliable, maintainable, and testable data processing pipelines on Delta Lake.
+It simplifies ETL development, automatic data testing, and deep visibility for monitoring as well as recovery of pipeline operations.
+To create a Databricks Delta table, one can use existing Apache Spark SQL code and change the written format from Parquet, CSV, or JSON to Delta.

-The Delta Lake consists of a transaction log that solely serves as a source of truth — the central repository that tracks all changes made by users in a Databricks Delta Table.
-The transaction log is the mechanism through which Delta Lake guarantees one of the ACID properties called Atomicity.
-It assures users whether an operation (like INSERT or UPDATE) performed on a Data Lake is either complete or incomplete.
+The Delta Lake consists of a transaction log that serves as the source of truth — the central repository that tracks all changes made by users in a Databricks Delta table.
+The transaction log is the mechanism through which Delta Lake guarantees one of the ACID properties called atomicity.
+It assures users that an operation (like INSERT or UPDATE) performed on a data lake is either complete or incomplete.

 Below are a few features offered by Databricks Delta Live Table: